Allowed values for the logical variables are TRUE,

 for example, for the definition of the stop conditions.
 It is also

-possible to control the dynamic model modification (in OPT_PARAM
+possible to control the dynamic model modification (in OPT_PARAM)

 with logical variables.

-Logical variables are defined with the LOGICAL
+Logical variables are defined with the LOGICAL command.

-operation is ignored, see the above
+variable in AND operation is ignored, see the above

 figure.